 In the following sections, you will find more information regarding where do you sign up for Medicaid and how to apply for the program:

-- How to apply for Medicaid in in person South Dakota
+- How to Apply for Medicaid in Person South Dakota

 How to Apply for Medicaid Online in South Dakota

 Have you ever asked “Where do you sign up for Medicaid?”
 The quickest and easiest way to apply for Medicaid in South Dakota is through the online health exchange.
 Start by logging into the South Dakota Medicaid website.